microsoft/dicom-server/docs/resources/performance-guidance.md

 ### Geo-replication for SQL Database

-In addition to configuring geo-redudunant Azure Storage, we recommend configuring active geo-replication for your Azure SQL Database.
+In addition to configuring geo-redundant Azure Storage, we recommend configuring active geo-replication for your Azure SQL Database.
 This allows you to create readable secondary databases of individual databases on a server in the same or different data center region.
 For a tutorial on how to configure this, see [Creating and using active geo-replication - Azure SQL Database](https://docs.microsoft.com/azure/azure-sql/database/active-geo-replication-overview).

 ## Workload Scenarios for Azure SQL Database & Azure App Service